aria-ml/dataeval/docs/source/reference/glossary.md

     ![Confusion Matrix](../_static/images/reference/confusion_matrix.png)

+Continuous Variable
+    A variable whose values can fall anywhere within a range, so that between any two observations another value is possible and no two observations need ever coincide.
+    Brightness, altitude and bounding box area are continuous.
+Continuity is a property of the variable rather than of how it is stored: a continuous quantity rounded for storage lands on a lattice and becomes a {term}`discrete variable<Discrete Variable>`.
+Contrast {term}`categorical<Categorical Variable>` and {term}`discrete<Discrete Variable>`
+    variables.

 Contractive Autoencoder (CAE)
     A type of {term}`autoencoder<Autoencoder>` which is designed to be sensitive to small changes in the training dataset.
 It attempts to increase the robustness of the model by emphasizing the